Table of Contents[Hide][Show]

 - The previous passport was lost or stolen

 - In process of or completed gender transition

-- Official, diplomatic, or other special issuance passport
+- Official, diplomatic, or another special issuance passport

 Provide a Passport Photo